 Skin Side Down or Skin Side Up?

 If you've got skin on your chicken, always start it skin side down to crisp it up.
-To help, make sure your chicken is at room temperature when you start to grill and not chilled or frozen.
+The crispy chicken skin is arguably the best part of any chicken thigh recipe!
+To help prevent the chicken skin from sticking to the grill grates, make sure your chicken is at room temperature when you start to grill and not chilled or frozen.